Infinistem/chess-game/README.md

 # chess-game

-chess game in python using pygame graphics and a simple engine from scratch
+chess game in c++ using SFML Graphics